arvidn/libtorrent/docs/features.rst

 network
 -------

+* a high quality uTP implementation (BEP29_).
+A transport protocol with delay based congestion control.
+See separate article_.
 * adjusts the length of the request queue depending on download rate.
 * serves multiple torrents on a single port and in a single thread
 * piece picking on block-level (as opposed to piece-level).